raspberrypilearning/i-made-you-a-book/en/step_3.md

 title: My pages are in the wrong order
 ---

-Check what order your backdrops are in, in the Paint Editor.
-Click on the Stage pane and then the Backdrops tab to view the backdrops for your project.
+Check what order your backdrops are in, in the Paint editor.
+Click on the Stage pane and then the **Backdrops** tab to view the backdrops for your project.

 --- /collapse ---

-You might find a bug not listed here.
-Can you figure out how to fix it?
+You might find a bug that is not listed here.
+Can you work out how to fix it?

 We love hearing about your bugs and how you fixed them.
 Use the feedback button at the bottom of this page if you found a different bug in your project.